marshallh/gbpp/README.md

 Note that this board does not provide intrinsic lipo protection.
 However, almost all cells available already have a BMS board preinstalled.

+## Optional 5V regulator only (no charging)
+If you only need a 5V regulator, and intend to use the original alkaline cells without any charging circuitry, then you may omit the bottom half of the PCB.
+The parts to leave off are

+C6 C7 C8 C9 C10 R1 R2 R3 R4 R5 U2 D1

+It will no longer be necessary to add any wires, such as CHG5V or SYS.

+## Board Preview

 ![alt text](pcb_3d_1.png "front view")
 ![alt text](pcb_3d_2.png "back view")

  ## Troubleshooting:

- When in doubt, consult the original GBP schmatic, and look at the schematic of this board.
+When in doubt, consult the original GBP schematic, and look at the schematic of this board.

 I recommend trimming the plastic on the pin headers if the pcb is too close to the pocket plastic shell.

 Here it is installed in the Pocket Color I built